MasterCruelty/eMerger/README.md

 ```

 Flags that take a value (`--profile NAME`, `--changelog PKG`,
+`--report FILE`, `--metrics FILE`, `--only LIST`, `--except LIST`) must
-`--report FILE`) must keep their argument adjacent; everything else is
+keep their argument adjacent; everything else is position-free.
+CLI flags
-position-free.
-CLI flags always win over config file and profile defaults,
+always win over config file and profile defaults, so you can override a
-so you can override a profile on the fly:
+profile on the fly:

 ```sh
 up --profile work --dev        # work profile, but force dev toolchains this run